sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 #### Introduction

 The introduction is often the first few paragraphs of text found in your content editor.
-In writing, the first few paragraphs should be used to annotate what your content is about.
+In most writing, you should use the first few paragraphs to annotate the subject of your content.

 It's the best place to use your focus keyword, so users know they've landed on the right page.